 - With your fingers, separate any clumps of seeds and store in an airtight container for up to a week.

-- Add heavy cream, sugar and vanilla in a medium mixing bowl.
+- Add 1 ½ cups heavy cream, ¼ cup sugar and 1 ½ teaspoons vanilla in a medium mixing bowl.
 Beat on high until desired whipped cream consistency is reached.
 Taste and add more sugar, if needed.

 - Remove the side of the pan and slice the cake with a thin-bladed sharp knife, wiping the knife clean between each cut.
 Garnish each slice with a dollop of whipped cream and a sprinkling of sugared pumpkin seeds.